ishowta/firestore-graph-hooks/README.md

 - fix bug
   - should loading variable turn to true when onSnapshot
+  - do not use path as key
 - add tests
-- refactor
-  - distinguish GraphQuery and GraphQueryFactory
 - nested document data
-- better error handling
+- error handling
-- typing internal code
 - more strict types
 - snapshot option
 - fragment query